markdore-cf/task-manager/README.md

 ## Notes

-* Task data is stored in an embedded H2 in-memory database.
+* Task data is stored in Google Cloud Firestore.
-* Tables are created automatically on startup.
+* For local development, the Firestore emulator should be used as described in the Firebase Setup section.
+* H2 in-memory database is still used for storing secrets, but tasks have been migrated to Firestore.
-* You can view the H2 console at `http://localhost:8080/h2-console`.
+* You can view the H2 console at `http://localhost:8080/h2-console` for debugging other application data if needed.